For Property Owners

 Bradenton inventory often wins on size, pool value, privacy, and trip fit.
 If the listing reads like generic overflow inventory, rate power slips before the owner notices.

-Reduce fee drag instead of letting every stay ride the same expensive channels
+Reduce booking costs instead of letting every stay ride the same expensive channels

-Channel mix matters when group-heavy homes already have strong demand windows and do not need to pay full OTA freight for every reservation.
+Booking channels matter when group-heavy homes already have strong demand windows and do not need to pay full marketplace cost for every reservation.

 Tighten the operation where larger stays create more risk